Mokume Care

 DIY Maintenance for Wood-Grain Metal Rings

-Matte Finish and Etched Finish
+Matte and Etched Finish

 Of course, you are always welcome to send in your ring for a fully refreshed surface!